Bill-Costa/AliasCat.Server/README.md

 ## To-Do ##

-- Would like to do keyword substition with Git, but this feature is not built-in.
+- Would like to do keyword expansion in the code when doing a push, but this feature is not built into Git.

     <https://git.wiki.kernel.org/index.php/GitFaq#Does_Git_have_keyword_expansion.3F>